blazegeek/blaze/doc/tor.md

-TOR SUPPORT IN GEEK CORE
+TOR SUPPORT IN BLZ CORE
 =======================

 It is possible to run GeekCash as a Tor hidden service, and connect to such services.